-- In every Marx Brothers movie, Chico Marx always plays an Italian character who is fast-talking, argumentative hustlers, talking his way in and out of tight situations with equal success.
-This type of character was a staple of ethnic humor in Vaudeville, but even though the character was sterotypical it was popular with Italians because he usually got the better of high society types.
+- In every Marx Brothers movie, Chico Marx always plays an Italian character who is fast-talking, argumentative hustlers, talking his way into and out of tight situations with equal success.
+This type of character was a staple of ethnic humor in Vaudeville, but even though the character was stereotypical, he was popular with Italians because he usually got the better of high society types.

 - In Death on the Nile, Signor Richetti is the living epitome of this trope, as he's very passionate about archaeology.
 It's later revealed that it's all an act, as he's actually a dangerous criminal of mixed descent (non-Italian).

 - Played with in The Man in the High Castle with Joe, who acts very much like a stereotypical working-class Italian guy.
 He's actually a Nazi assassin.

 - In the Modesty Blaise novel A Taste for Death, Giulio Barbi the fencing instructor is very hot-tempered — in the scene he appears in, nearly every sentence he speaks (or shouts, or screams) ends in an exclamation mark, or features italics, or both.
 To be fair, the shortcomings of his student are rather exasperating.